ocattau/ocattau/_posts/2019-04-03-bairdi-RNA-RNeasy.md

 ### Qubit Results
 [Google sheet](https://docs.google.com/spreadsheets/d/1o_BsLhAC0fkzFJ7VtzgUFediy3KueRXkb27flbaxGs8/edit#gid=0)

 Only 1 tube had RNA: sample 135 (4.60 ng/ul with a 1ul sample used on the Qubit RNA HS)

+I saved the samples in the -80 (Rack 7, col 3, row 1)

 ### Two days ago: I ran 10ul of the 24 eluted samples on Qubit to see if there was any RNA
 GitHub Issue [#636](https://github.com/RobertsLab/resources/issues/636)